Table Of Contents

 PlusROMs can communicate with their dedicated back end in the internet.
 Sending and receiving bytes to and from these hosts does not need a waitroutine in the VCS RAM!

-The back end path and hostname (or IP address) must be encoded as '\0' terminated strings inside the ROM.
-The NMI vector (1FFA and 1FFB) of the last bank is used as a pointer to these strings.
-The base address (ROM file start) is 1000.
+The backend path and hostname (or IP address) of your backend must be encoded as '\0' terminated strings inside the ROM.
+The NMI vector ($1FFA and $1FFB) of the last bank is used as a pointer to these strings.
+The base address (ROM file start) for this pointer is $1000.
 Hostname and path can be defined everywhere in the ROM file up to address $efff.
 Even the RAM area or the bankswitching and PlusROM hotspots can be used.

 These definition is only needed by PlusROM functions enabled hardware or emulators at startup, to detect that PlusROM functions are used by this ROM and of course to know where to send and receive the data.

 Currently the PlusROM functions are supported by the PlusCart, Gopher2600, javatari.js and Stella (since version 6.6) with 2K, 4K, 3F, 3E and 3E+ cartridges and any standard bankswitching cartridge with or without 128 bytes of RAM (@ $1000 to $10FF) and a 'Standard' F4 Bankswitching (@ $1FF4 to $1FFB).

 PlusROMs functions use 4 hotspot adresses (before the bankswitching area):